Redwoods Star Power

 But first, if you're up for it, go on a 5-mile (round-trip) redwoods hike that starts from Chabot’s Moon Gate entrance and through Dr. Aurelia Reinhardt Redwood Regional Park.

 The Chabot events happen in the evening and utilize the three amazing telescopes, each with a powerful story.
 Rachel is the largest refractor telescope in the western United States, with a diameter of 20 inches.
 Her counterpart, Leah, is the original 1883 8-inch telescope donated by founder Anthony Chabot.
-Nellie is the newest addition to the Space and Science Center, a 36-inch reflector, in a rolling roof observatory, allowing access deep into space.
+Nellie is a 36-inch reflector, in a rolling roof observatory, allowing access deep into space.
 From this unobstructed vantage you get a spectacular show of the cosmos that’s sure to leave you starry eyed.

 Park at the Moon Gate located on Skyline Blvd. to have easy access to the West Ridge Trail.
 In order to access the observatory, use the outside gate around the back of the Center and follow the signs to the observatory entrance gate.
 The observatory is free for showings on Friday and Saturday evenings, weather permitting.
 The hike is dog-friendly.
 No dogs at Chabot Space and Science Center.